How to Increase Community Engagement

 Today, the strongest social movements are peer-based.
 Your dedicated community members are the people that will best drive the movement for your company, organization, or brand.
 Your community members should feel a sense of ownership and pride in what happens in their shared online space, and feel as much a part of the team as the employees who are paid to be there.
 Empower them to steer the conversation, self-motivate and moderate, and weigh in on what they want the community to be.

 Engaged community members are also a great source of insight and trusted information—given the opportunity.
 Give your participants real things to do and keep them updated as their ideas and suggestions become reality.
 This can be as basic as giving them an opportunity to suggest or vote on a product name or as complicated as engaging them continuously in the process of ideating (like LEGO does), producing, and marketing products.
 Ford Motor Company took this concept to the next level by engaging citizens to identify real-world transportation barriers and find solutions to these challenges.
-The Ford Smart Mobility Challenges showed that Ford’s reach is beyond being an automaker – they are also an innovative and collaborative mobility provider.
+The Ford Smart Mobility Challenges showed that Ford’s reach is beyond being an automaker.
+They are also an innovative and collaborative mobility provider.

 Lead from the trenches

 Seth Godin has written extensively on tribes and has pointed out that without a means to communicate and a strong leader, a tribe is just a crowd.
-He says, “Most organizations send their time marketing to the crowd.
+He says, “Most organizations spend their time marketing to the crowd.
 Smart organizations assemble the tribe.”
 The role of a community manager is to lead this assembled tribe in a way that brings out the best in them.
-Doing so means wearing many hats – often at the same time.
+Doing so means wearing many hats at the same time.
 You’re a participant but also a supervisor; you’ll be facilitating but also moderating.
 You’ll be guiding, monitoring, responding to and assessing the activities of your community—continuously.
 It’s a role that requires skill, intelligence and a healthy dose of humility.

 The best community managers focus on enabling members to exchange valuable information and ideas.
 They dole out a steady flow of timely, relevant content that invites feedback.
 And they ask thoughtful questions and respond to comments and complaints with genuine interest and enthusiasm.
 A simple tactical strategy is to schedule regular summaries calling out your community’s best posts and achievements.
 This serves to acknowledge and reward your best contributors while pointing other members to your site’s most valuable user-produced content, enriching their experience.